 Brown was also a single mother of three girls, ages 14, 8 and 18 months.
 Life was hectic, but Brown was driven.

-Late on a Monday afternoon, Brown left her daughters at her mother's suburban home, just west of the city.
+Late on the Monday afternoon of October 28, 2013, Brown left her daughters at her mother's suburban home, just west of the city.
 This was Brown's routine on the nights she went to class.